ariane-emory/stars-ii/.opencode/command/bad-rotation-pointing-down-thrust-towards-roof.md

 agent: build
 ---

-The following ship(s) are oriented incorrectly: $ARGUMENTS
+The following ship(s) are oriented incorrectly: $ARGUMENTS.

 The ship's nose is pointed straight down, and thrust/movement is towards what should be the roof of the ship's cockpit.